Pahlavi scripts: Post-conquest Pahlavi

-Following the Islamic conquest of the Sassanids, the term Pahlavi came to refer to the (written) "language" of the southwest (i.e. Pārsi).
+Following the Islamic conquest of the Sassanids, the term Pahlavi came to refer to the (written) "language" of the southwest (i.e., Pārsi).
 How this came to pass remains unclear, but it has been assumed that this was simply because it was the dialect that the conquerors would have been most familiar with.

 As the language and script of religious and semi-religious commentaries, Pahlavi remained in use long after that language had been superseded (in general use) by Modern Persian and Arabic script had been adopted as the means to render it.
 As late as the 17th century, Zoroastrian priests in Iran admonished their Indian co-religionists to learn it.

 Post-conquest Pahlavi (or just Pahlavi) is also called Zoroastrian Pahlavi or Zoroastrian Middle Persian.

 Unicode

 Tables showing the letters and their names or pronunciations are available online.

 Inscriptional Pahlavi and Inscriptional Parthian were added to the Unicode Standard in October 2009 with the release of version 5.2.
 Psalter Pahlavi was added in June 2014 with the release of version 7.0.
-There have been three main proposals for encoding Book Pahlavi.
+There have been three main proposals for encoding Book Pahlavi, but as of October 2024 it remains unsupported by Unicode.

 The Unicode block for Inscriptional Pahlavi is U+10B60–U+10B7F:

 The Unicode block for Inscriptional Parthian is U+10B40–U+10B5F:

 The Unicode block for Psalter Pahlavi is U+10B80–U+10BAF: